On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 \subsection{Critical flapping velocity}

 Fluttering flags undergo periodic large amplitude deformations that can be characterised by a dimensionless tip amplitude and frequency.
 The tip amplitude $A$ is measured as the maximum transverse deflection of the tip, $\text{max}\left|\kindex{y}{tip}\right|$ with respect to the midline $y=0$.
 The flapping frequency $f$ is obtained from the peak of the fast Fourier transform of the tip displacement measurement signal.
 In \cref{fig:ClassicFlagQuantities}a and b, we show the dimensionless tip amplitude and frequency as a function of the reduced velocity for an example flag of $M^*=\num{2.27}$ and $H/L=\num{0.91}$.
 At low velocities ($U^*<\num{15}$), the flag stands still, the tip amplitude is almost \num{0} (\cref{fig:ClassicFlagQuantities}a) and the flapping frequency is not defined (\cref{fig:ClassicFlagQuantities}b).
-The dimensionless tip amplitude $A/L$ suddenly increases from almost \num{0} to \num{0.27} when we increase the reduced flow velocity beyond the critical onset velocity $\kindex{U}{onset}^* \approx \num{18}$ (upward arrow in \cref{fig:ClassicFlagQuantities}a).
+The dimensionless tip amplitude $A/L$ suddenly increases from almost \num{0} to \num{0.27} when we increase the reduced flow velocity beyond the critical onset velocity $\kindex{U}{onset}^* = \num{16.4}$ (upward arrow in \cref{fig:ClassicFlagQuantities}a).
 The amplitude plateaus at $A/L = \num[separate-uncertainty]{0.31(0.01)}$ when further increasing $U^*>18$.
 In this post-critical region, the dimensionless tip frequency is also approximately constant $fL/\Uinf = \num[separate-uncertainty]{0.53(0.01)}$ when varying the reduced velocity $U^*$.
 When the velocity is reduced starting from the post-critical regime, the flag restabilises.
 The velocity at which the flag restabilises is called the offset velocity and is typically smaller than the onset velocity.
+Initial sample curvature and flatness defects can lead to delayed onset of flutter but have only a minimal influence on the critical offset velocity \citep{eloy_origin_2012,mettelsiefen.2025}.
+The extraction of the flapping offset is more repeatable, and we preferably use the critical offset velocity for comparisons with experimental and theoretical results from literature.

+For the example presented in \cref{fig:ClassicFlagQuantities}a, there is a clear jump in the amplitude when we drop below the critical offset velocity.
+For other flags in our data set, we observe a more gradual decrease in the tip amplitude when we approach the offset velocity, which is more similar to what is observed by \cite{eloy_origin_2012}.
+The evolution of the flapping amplitude with flow velocity close to the flapping offset varies with the aspect ratio and the mass ratio. \cite{hiroaki2024flutter} observed that the jump in amplitude reduces with decreasing aspect ratio.
+A detailed analysis of the evolution of the tip amplitude near the critical velocity would be interesting but exceeds the scope of this work.
+We extract and briefly discuss the critical velocities of our flags in the next paragraph before shifting our focus to the post-critical flapping dynamics.